 The Industrial coating performance and the life cycle are determined by various forms such as adequate surface preparation methods, selection of coating system, environment, and cost.

-The process of Industrial coating Surface Treatment or Surface preparation in industrial coating is to remove existing rust, mill scale, old coatings, and other known and unknown contaminations (excluding salt, oil, grease, etc., that requires another pre-treatment).
+The process of Industrial coating Surface Treatment or Surface preparation in the industrial coating is to remove existing rust, mill scale, old coatings, and other known and unknown contaminations (excluding salt, oil, grease, etc., that require another pre-treatment).
 The primary reason for surface treatment increases adhesion from substrate to primer.
-Always the performance and an appropriate lifetime of coating is decided by the types of surface preparation.
+Always the performance and appropriate lifetime of coating is decided by the types of surface preparation.

 Our Industrial coating industries related to surface preparation methods are wide that are being selected according to the project and process requirements by facility owners.
-Regardless of the substrate (Carbon Steel, Stainless Steel, Aluminium, Copper, Brass, Bronze, Titanium, Concrete, etc.), the degree of surface treatment is mandatory for a long time coating integrity and optimal corrosion protection as intended.
+Regardless of the substrate (Carbon Steel, Stainless Steel, Aluminium, Copper, Brass, Bronze, Titanium, Concrete, etc.), the degree of surface treatment is mandatory for a long time of coating integrity and optimal corrosion protection as intended.

 In our Coating industry, the Dry blast cleaning surface treatment is referred to as Sandblasting or Grit blasting, or Abrasive blasting.